simbathesailor/simbathesailor.dev/src/pages/controlled-component-and-hooks/index.md

 And then there are **uncontrolled components**. which takes matter into their own hand.
 They imperatively change the rendered result properties.
 [Uncontrolled components](https://reactjs.org/docs/uncontrolled-components.html#gatsby-focus-wrapper)

-There is one more way to see at uncontrolled components.
-Now let's say you have a component which keeps the data with itself and the parent does not have access to it.
+There is one more way to see uncontrolled components.
+Now let's say you have a component that keeps the data with itself and the parent does not have access to it.
 The child component itself is in control of data and the parent can't essentially change the child component's state.
-In this scenario, the child component is not designed in a way where you can control on the outcomes in the child component and it will also hamper the reusability.
-Opposite of it is controlled component
+In this scenario, the child component is not designed in a way where you can control the outcomes in the child component and it will also hamper the reusability.
+Opposite of it is controlled component.

-So in our case, if the the search state and result state is with the the SearchAndResultView component, it becomes a uncontrolled component.
+So in our case, if the search state and result state is with the SearchAndResultView component, it becomes an uncontrolled component.
 But if the values needed to render the SearchAndResultView are coming from the parent component, we get a controlled component.

 ---